Hibernian F.C. in European football: 1961–1979: Regulars

 UEFA had taken over the operation of the Fairs Cup in 1971 and rebranded it as the UEFA Cup.
 Hibernian entered this competition for the first time in 1973–74.
 After a 3–1 aggregate win against Icelandic club Keflavík in the first round, Hibernian met Leeds United for a second time.
 Both games ended goalless, and Leeds won the tie after a penalty shootout.
 Norwegian club Rosenborg were the first round opposition in the 1974–75 UEFA Cup.
 After a 3–2 win in Norway, three goals in four minutes started a 9–1 rout for Hibernian (and a club record defeat for Rosenborg) in the second leg.
 They would progress to the second round, where they lost 8–2 to Italian club Juventus.

 In the 1975–76 UEFA Cup, Hibernian were paired with English side Liverpool in the first round.
 A Joe Harper goal gave Hibernian a 1–0 win in the first leg at home, but Ray Clemence saved a penalty that could have given Hibernian a two-goal lead.
 This moment was to prove crucial, as Liverpool won 3–1 at Anfield to narrowly win the tie on aggregate.
 Liverpool went on to win the competition, with that first leg loss against being their only defeat en route.
 In the following season, Hibernian managed to squeeze through 1–0 in the first round of the UEFA Cup against French side Sochaux.
-A 2–0 home win against Swedish club Osters raised hopes of further progress, but that lead was overturned by a 4–1 defeat in the return leg.
+A 2–0 home win against Swedish club Öster raised hopes of further progress, but that lead was overturned by a 4–1 defeat in the return leg.

 Manager Eddie Turnbull enjoyed success with Hibernian and guided them to several European entries during the 1970s.
 The last of these was in the 1978–79 UEFA Cup, where they defeated Norrkoping 3–2 at home and this lead was preserved as the Swedes were held to a goalless draw in the second leg.
 Hibernian had been known for their attacking play under Turnbull, but he adopted more defensive tactics this season.
 This proved unsuccessful in the second round, as Hibernian lost 2–0 in Strasbourg.
 A 1–0 win for Hibernian in the return leg was therefore insufficient, and it was to be the club's last involvement in European football for 11 years.